OfficeDev/VBA-content/VBA/Visio-VBA/articles/menuitem-caption-property-visio.md

-- Use an ampersand (&;) in the string to cause the next character in the string to become the shortcut key for that menu item.
-For example, the string "F _&;o_ rmat" causes _o_ to become the shortcut key for that menu item in that one menu.
+- Use an ampersand (&) in the string to cause the next character in the string to become the shortcut key for that menu item.
+For example, the string "F _&o_ rmat" causes _o_ to become the shortcut key for that menu item in that one menu.

 - Use "" in the string to display a double quotation mark on the menu.

-- Use &;&; in the string to display an ampersand on the menu.
+- Use && in the string to display an ampersand on the menu.